grigoreme/grace-ts/README.md

 ## Installation

-To use inline-test in your project install it via [npm](https://www.npmjs.com/package/@fusionworks/inline-test):
+To use grace-ts in your project install it via [npm](https://www.npmjs.com/package/@fusionworks/grace-ts):

 ```
-npm i @fusionworks/inline-test --save-dev
+npm i @fusionworks/grace-ts --save-dev
 ```

 ## Testing